YakDriver/smarterr/docs/api.md

 }
 ```

-- The diagnostic token is populated from the runtime (e.g., framework diagnostic context) and can be enriched and transformed via config.
+- smarterr populates the diagnostic token from the runtime (for example, framework diagnostic context) and can enrich and transform it via Config.

 ---